Migrate from Stripe to Blockchain0x for agent-driven API access.

 Returning 401 to agents instead of 402

 Most existing endpoints return 401 Unauthorized when there is no Stripe session.
 Agents do not know what to do with 401 - they only understand 402 Payment Required as the 'pay to proceed' signal.
-The decorator must distinguish: 'this caller is unauthorized and cannot pay' (true 401, return 401) versus 'this caller is unauthenticated but can pay' (return 402 with a hosted URL).
+The gate must distinguish: 'this caller is unauthorized and cannot pay' (true 401, return 401) versus 'this caller is unauthenticated but can pay' (return the x402 402 challenge).

 Letting agents bypass Stripe pricing